Cory Booker Admits He Doesn’t Know What’s In A Margarita

-Cory Booker, the Democratic senator from New Jersey who is running for president in 2020, doesn’t smoke or drink, and is a vegan.
-Not only has this healthy lifestyle likely made Booker look noticeably younger than his 49 years, but it also means Booker won’t have to go along with certain eating rituals – a cheesesteak in Philadelphia, corn dogs in Iowa – that are staples of the campaign trail.
+Cory Booker, the Democratic senator from New Jersey, who is running for president in 2020, doesn’t smoke or drink, and is a vegan.
+Not only has this healthy lifestyle likely made Booker look noticeably younger than his 49 years, but it also means Booker won’t have to go along with certain eating rituals — a cheesesteak in Philadelphia, corn dogs in Iowa — that are staples of the campaign trail.

-Booker’s status as a non-drinker has also left him, it appears, with a minimal understanding of the makeup of certain alcoholic beverages.
+Booker’s status as a non-drinker has also left him, it appears, with a minimal understanding of the make up of certain alcoholic beverages.

-The senator, per Mediaite, appeared on a Buzzfeed talk show Thursday and when asked what’s in a margarita, he guessed that “there’s fruit, and there’s ice, and there is… vodka?”
-To that, the show’s hosts reacted increduously, until Booker remembered that tequila is one of the ingredients.
+The senator, per Mediaite, appeared on a Buzzfeed talk show on Thursday and when asked what was in a margarita, he guessed that “there’s fruit, and there’s ice, and there is… vodka?”
+To that, the show’s hosts reacted incredulously, until Booker remembered that tequila is one of the ingredients.
 Booker joked that “this might lose some votes in my family, because they’re embarrassed.”

-Booker, who declared his candidacy for president in January, is a former mayor of Newark, N.J., who is in his second term as the junior senator from New Jersey.
-The senator, who if elected would become the second African-American president, has been rumored to be dating actress Rosario Dawson in recent months, as the two have been spotted around New York City and other places.
+Booker, who declared his candidacy for president in January, is a former mayor of Newark, who is in his second term as the junior senator from New Jersey.
+The senator, who, if elected, would become the second African-American president, has been rumored to be dating actress Rosario Dawson in recent months, as the two have been spotted around New York City and other places.

 Cory Booker Thinks Margaritas Are Made With Vodka https://t.co/PBUVA9MZzZ pic.twitter.com/XELyrnzt0S